 What Are Normal Newborn Breathing Patterns?

 Newborn breathing patterns are naturally irregular and can differ widely from one baby to another.
 This is mainly because of the immaturity of the respiratory control centers located in the brainstem, which regulate breathing.
-Many healthcare providers consider periodic breathing normal in newborns.
+Healthcare providers consider periodic breathing normal in newborns.
 Periodic breathing is normal up to 6 months of age.
-4
+5

-As a result, newborns often experience periodic breathing, characterized by brief pauses followed by rapid breaths, which helps them maintain sufficient oxygen levels despite the irregular rhythm.
-In periodic breathing, your baby resumes breathing on their own after a pause.
+As a result, newborns often experience periodic breathing, characterized by brief pauses followed by rapid breaths, which helps them maintain appropriate carbon dioxide levels despite the irregular rhythm.
+In periodic breathing, your baby resumes breathing on their own after a pause.6

 Periodic breathing is very common, occurring in up to 80% of full-term babies and nearly all premature infants.